LimnoTech/Python-Data-Analysis-Course/README.md

 - Where does Python fit in?
 - How does Python fit in with things that I already use and my clients and coworkers use?

+### Python and other programming languages (10 minutes)
+- What can Python do?
+- What's special about Python?

 ### Python on my computer (15 minutes)
 - Why do I need Anaconda?
 - Where is everything saved?